CHMEX/VOTE2019/README.md

 # Why Vote for CHMEX - Dexstats

 ### Active Community member since 2017.
 Team member since 2018.
 Things I have done include: ###
-* Node running in Switzerland with a politically stable and Crypto Friendly Goverment.
 * Running www.dexstats.info and all it's Tools which you have maybe already used.<br>
 * Running Fullnodes currently about 4TB of outbound data per month to help the network for all Notarized and known Assetchains<br>
 * Hosting Hourly updated <a href="https://dexstats.info/richlist.php">Richlists</a>.
 Realtime <a href="https://explorer.dexstats.info">Coinsupply</a> with API.
 Daily updated **<a href="https://dexstats.info/bootstrap.php">Bootstraps</a>** on all Notarized Assetchains.
 Hosting about 50+ Explorer for Livenetwork and Testing https://explorer.dexstats.info .
 I got BarterDEX listed on CMC with integration.